borkabrak/takenotes/README.md

 TODO:
 =====

-* Undo removing notes

 * Some way to categorize them

     -color?

     -container boxes/file folders?

-* Change fonts
+* Allow changing fonts

 * When re-focusing a note, place cursor at end of text

+* Preserve newlines within notes over save/load

 * Have a delete button for a more obvious way to remove notes?
     - and maybe a color picker with it to change the note color